 A naturalist view prompts questions that go to the heart of a sense of ourselves.

 If all in a human is biochemistry, then who or what am “I”?

 If all in our brains occurs with rules of chemistry and physics, was the “choice” I made the only choice that could have been made?

 This view has bearing on morals, which can be seen as originating in the need for members of groups to coexist peacefully and cooperate in ways that enables common good.
 It also has bearing on ways of looking at religion which, as something that has been present in all cultures and times, can be seen as part of human nature.

 What does it mean to be human?
 (Smithsonian Museum of Natural History)

 Hall of human origins (American Museum of Natural History)

 Bonobo apes – Our closest relatives (PBS/NOVA video)

-Does evolution explain human nature?
+Does evolution explain our behavior?